Andrew-Monk/passport-pals/journals/rebecca-tom.md

+## Tuesday, May 23rd

+We wrote our delete endpoint and finally started working on the frontend.
+We tried to figure out how to install react-router-dom and ended up in a whole mess.

 ## Monday, May 22nd

 We struggled a lot with the update endpoint, and at the end of the day, a SEIR helped us figure it out.
 We kept getting errors all day before that.
 We are the only ones using Mongo in the class as far as I know, or at least one of the very few.